x00bence/lol-aram-boost/README.md

 # ⚡ Usage

-1. Open your client/get into an ARAM champion select lobby
+1. Open your client (be logged in)
-2. Run the script (Note: Run as administrator if your client is also running as that)
+2. Run the script after logging in (your client is visible) or when you're in champion select (Note: Run as administrator if your client is also running as that, otherwise it will give you an error)
+3. Follow the instructions
-3. Your lobby should now be skin boosted!
+4. Your lobby should be skin boosted!

 # 🔧 Requirements